Bet on the right tech companies and management teams with data, not opinion.

 And when you don’t have a lot of signals coming from early-stage tech companies, you’ve got to bet on and trust the founding team to grow and lead the company to a positive outcome.

 With auto-generated and interactive Key People visualizations, it’s easy to analyze founders and leaders at any stage, as shown below with serial entrepreneur Marc Willebeek-LeMair, founder and CEO of cybersecurity company Spyderbat.

 What’s next for Mosaic?

-We have 4 primary areas of focus for Mosaic going forward.
+We have 2 primary areas of focus for Mosaic going forward:

-- Extending to other industries — We believe there are other sectors such as consumer goods & services that Mosaic can relatively seamlessly be extended to.
-In the medium-term, we believe a Mosaic score for biotech/pharma would be very compelling.
+- Extending to other industries — We believe there are other sectors, such as consumer goods & services and biotech/pharma, that Mosaic can be extended to.
+These industries provide unique signals that could feed into the models.

-To see our NY Times Future 50 unicorn picks and the 42% we got right, you can download the full report here.
+To see our 50 unicorn picks with Fast Company and the 74% we got right, download the full report here.